Board of Directors

 Catherine was a surveyor with Accreditation Canada on its National and International teams for 12 years and in the spring of 2019, she was appointed to the Ontario Consent and Capacity Board as a Public Member.

-Catherine also serves as Chair of the Governance Committee.
+Madison is also a member of the Governance Committee.

 Robin Sellar